 Rediscovering Repentance

-Lent begins each year in a quiet and recognizable way, marked by symbols and words that are meant to attract our attention.
+Lent begins each year in a quiet and recognizable way, marked by symbols and words that are meant to draw our attention.
 We receive ashes on our foreheads and hear the familiar reminder: you are but dust, and to dust you shall return.
 Or, repent and believe in the Gospel.
 These words are meant to startle us, to invite a pause, and to shift our attention — and hopefully our lives — toward what matters most.

 And yet, for many of us, Lent can easily become just another routine on the calendar.
 There are fish fries and parish gatherings, simple traditions we look forward to each year.
 We think about what we might give up — chocolate, social media, coffee — small acts of self-mastery that feel manageable and familiar.
 None of these things are wrong, but they can subtly pull our focus away from the deeper call the season of Lent holds.